bbary/wushu-champ/README.md

 # wushu-champ
-an app to manage art martial compétitions for candidats, juges, clubs and referees
+an app to manage art martial competitions for candidats, juges, clubs and referees